 However, the climb towards the castle entrance should not be a huge complication for anyone with average stamina.
 On the sides of the path, flags promote the castle with the imagery of bats, voodoo dolls, and silhouettes of impaled men. „Let your children experience the fun that the mysterious castle provides“, says one of the promo flags.

 Bran Castle history

 The construction of Bran Castle finished in 1382.
 Made of river cobblestones, brick and wood, it went under restoration several times.
-Fixing the damage caused by siege, storm, fire or simple passing of the time, was continuously changing its architecture into a gothic-romantic citadel with 20th-century upgrades we see today.
+Fixing the damage caused by the siege, storm, fire, or the simple passing of the time, was continuously changing its architecture into a gothic-romantic citadel with 20th-century upgrades we see today.

 Hungarian king Louis I of Anjou was the one who commanded the construction of the castle, in order to control the access to Wallachia, both in a military and economic sense.
 The castle became a customs post on the critical mountain pass.
 After the history of different local conflicts, Bran Castle came under the control of the town of Brasov.

 When in 1920 Hungary ceded Transylvania to Greater Romania, Brasov town council offered the castle to Queen Marie.
 They described her as “the great queen who (…) spreads her blessing everywhere she walks, thus winning, with an irresistible momentum, the hearts of the entire country’s population”.
 It soon became the favorite summer retreat of the queen.
 She loved it so much that she asked for the removal of her heart after death, so it could be buried next to the castle.
 Her wish was granted.
 They placed the heart in the silver box, then into a precious ornate box, wrapped it in flags of Romania and the queen’s native England, and finally placed it in a marble sarcophagus.
 The sarcophagus was stored in a memorial crypt carved in the mountain rock.